****************** NOTICE ************

-The present site of Jones has been the Hunting Grounds, Battle Fields, and Tribal Homes to numerous Plains Indian Tribes.
-The Federal Government eventually reserved this area for the Kickapoo Nation, who still have reservation land in the area, and continues to be home to numerous Kickapoo tribal members in addition to several other Indian families.
+The present site of Jones has been the hunting ground, battle field, and tribal home to numerous Plains Indian tribes.
+The federal government eventually reserved this area for the Kickapoo Nation, which still has reservation land in the area and continues to be home to numerous Kickapoo tribal members in addition to several other Indian families.

-In 1898, Mr. Luther Aldrich and Mr. C.G.
-Jones, purchased most of the land which today makes up the town of Jones.
+In 1898 Mr. Luther Aldrich and Mr. C.G.
+Jones purchased most of the land which today makes up the town of Jones.
 They had the area platted and named after C.G.
-Jones, a local businessman and politician, Pres. of the St. Louis and Oklahoma City Railroad and later Mayor of Oklahoma City and Speaker of State House of Representatives.
-He was also pres. of one of the two banks in Jones.
+Jones, a local businessman and politician who was, at various times, President of the St. Louis and Oklahoma City Railroad, Mayor of Oklahoma City and Speaker of State House of Representatives.
+He was also the president of one of the two banks in Jones.

-The two land developers indicated to land seekers that the railroad intended to establish a depot in Jones and settlers eagerly purchased town lots, in fact, construction on the railroad was ongoing when the Jones townsite platt was being filed and there was a rail road passenger station built at the south dead end of present day State Street behind the bank.
-Everyone was sure it would be a thriving Depot.
-However, after the sale was complete, talk of the railroad establishing shops was not mentioned again.
+Soon thereafter, Aldrich and Jones indicated to land seekers that the railroad intended to establish a depot in Jones and settlers eagerly purchased town lots.
+In fact, construction on the railroad was ongoing when the Jones town site platt was being filed and there was a rail road passenger station built at the south dead end of present day State Street behind the bank.
+Everyone was sure it would be a thriving depot, however, the depot was never thereafter expanded, a matter of some controversy even unto today.
 Mr. Aldrich transferred any interests he had to Mr. C.G.
 Jones in 1903.

 The town lot purchasers were disappointed, but pressed onward and Jones developed as a farming community.
 The rich earth produced bumper drops of corn, wheat and cotton.
 During those early years, Jones shipped more broom corn and hay than any town in the county and more fruit than any town in the state.
 Jones had two cotton gins and the only cotton huller in the state.
 Jones also had a thriving livestock trade.

 On April 6, 1906, a meeting was held in the city's opera house, to organize a telephone service and in 1916 a water system and electric light plant was installed and operated by the town.
-Also in 1926 the business street of Jones was paved with cement sidewalk to sidewalk, making Jones the first small town in the state to have a paved street.
+Also in 1926 the business street of Jones was paved and sidewalks were installed, making Jones the first small town in the state to have a paved street.

 The school then moved to its present site in 1911.
-In 1921, several small schools in the immediate area consolidates to form the first four year high school in Jones and was known as Consolidated District No. 9.
+In 1921 several small schools in the immediate area consolidated to form the first four year high school in Jones and was known as Consolidated District No. 9.
 The first class graduated in 1925 and consisted of only three students.
-Since then, approzimetely 2,500 gradutes have passed through the halls of JHS.
+Since then, approximately 2,500 graduates have passed through the halls of JHS.

-Churches and Civic Organizations, some of them have been here since the turn of the century, are very active and a vital part of the community.
+Churches and Civic Organizations have been here since the turn of the century and are an active and vital part of the community.